PlexSheep/grrsmp/README.md

 ## 🌟 Introduction

-GRRSMP is a modern, secure messaging application written in Rust.
+GRRSMP is a modern, secure messaging protocol and chat-application written in Rust.
 It prioritizes privacy, security, and decentralization by implementing peer-to-peer connections with robust end-to-end encryption.
 GRRSMP allows users to communicate directly with each other, or alternatively over a hosted service that introduces users and proxies messages in case a direct connection is not possible.

-The protocol combines the security of Ed25519 cryptographic signatures for identity verification with TLS for transport security, ensuring that your conversations remain private and authentic.
+The protocol combines the security of Ed25519 cryptographic signatures for identity verification with the noise protocol framework for transport security, ensuring that your conversations remain private and authentic.
 All messages are end-to-end encrypted with rotating keys.

+GRRSMP is currently in development, and it's details are subject to change.
+I started GRRSMP because i wanted to understand better how cryptographically state-of-the-art secured messaging works.

 ## ✨ Features